Legal-NLP-EkStep/legal_NER/README.md

 capture the document level context while inference.This can be done via postprocessing using some rules.

-To perform postprocessing on the extracted entitities specify do_potprocessing=True.
+To perform postprocessing on the extracted entitities specify do_postprocessing=True.

 The postprocessing is done on these entities: